DERACHAIN/subquery/README.md

 # Multi-chains SubQuery

 The multi-chains [SubQuery](https://subquery.network) project for NFT2.0 protocol.
-This includes indexer for all protocol onchain events, including but not limited to:
+This includes indexer for all protocol on-chain events, including but not limited to:
 > 1. Factory events: create data-registries, collections, derived-accounts
 > 2. Data-registry events: write, derive.
 > 3. Collection events: mint, burn, transfer.